mathjax/MathJax-docs/api/elementjax.rst

     associated to this element jax.

     :Returns: the ``<script>`` element

-..
-Method:: needsUpdate()

-    Indicates whether the mathematics has changed so that its output needs to be updated.

-    :Returns: ``true`` if the mathematics needs to be reprocessed, ``false`` otherwise

 Output jax may add new methods to the base element jax class to perform exporting to other formats.
 For example, a MathML output jax